نوع مقاله : مقاله پژوهشی

 2 Associate Professor of Motor Behavior and Sport Psychology, Faculty of Physical Education and Sport Sciences, University of Tehran.

-3 Associate Professor, Department of Motor Behavior, Faculty of Physical Education and Sport Sciences, University of Tehran
+3 Professor, Department of Motor Behavior, Faculty of Physical Education and Sport Sciences, University of Tehran

 4 Department of Motor Behavior, Faculty of sport sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran